TL;DR Don't have time to read the full article? Here are my top finds:

 I will say that the bed mattresses are very firm.
 They had two small pillows for each bed so if you are someone who loves pillows you may need to request more or bring your own pillow.

-There is no air conditioning in the cabins but there is a fan.
+We were there in mid-July and there is no air conditioning in the cabins, but there is a fan.
 We were able to open the window and sliding glass door before we went to bed to get some cross ventilation with a plug-in fan to cool the cabin down.

 We did find the sliding glass door was unlocked when we first got to the cabin.
 This is well worth checking before you leave any gear or your stuff in the cabin and head out to explore.